Mercer Island 76 Exceptional

 What's it like Living in Mercer Island?

-Mercer Island, Washington is a moderately-sized city with a population of 25,820 residents.
-In Mercer Island, there are 4,045 people per square mile, which is well above the national population density average.
+Mercer Island, Washington is a moderately-sized city with a population of 26,374 people.
+With a population density of 4,136 people per square mile, Mercer Island is well above the nation's average density level.
 At 71%, the majority of the Mercer Island population is White; this is followed by 20% Asian and 1% Black.
-If finding a family friendly city is important to you, look no further.
-With more than 70% of the population considered married and 49% with kids under the age of 18, Mercer Island could be considered a very suitable city for families.
+Mercer Island has a high percentage of people who are married with children when compared to the rest of the country.
+In total, more than 70% of the population is classified as married and 49% have kids.
 On a daily basis, the typical American spends approximately 26 minutes on their one-way work commute.
 Reduced travel times not only contributes to increased overall happiness, but also affords more opportunities to cherish moments with family and friends.
 If you're living in Mercer Island, your commute time will align closely with the national average, spanning a one-way duration of approximately 26 minutes.

-Are you trying to decide if living in Mercer Island is the right fit for your lifestyle?
-To ensure a good experience before moving to any new city in Washington, you will probably want to make sure that you check all of the most important boxes.
+Are you trying to ascertain if living in Mercer Island is the right fit for your lifestyle?
+To ensure a fulfilling experience before relocating to any new city in Washington, you will probably want to make sure that you check all of the most important boxes.
 Several key factors deserve attention.
 For one, safety is paramount, ensuring that your new area is low in crime is key.
 Proximity to workplaces or schools minimizes commute times and fosters convenience.
 Access to essential amenities like parks, grocery stores, food, fitness, shops and healthcare facilities enhances daily life.
 Efficient public transportation options provide mobility and connectivity.
 The sense of community creates a welcoming and supportive environment.
 Lastly, the overall atmosphere, encompassing the vibe, aesthetics, and lifestyle offerings, contributes to a fulfilling living experience.
 Considering these elements helps identify the ideal neighborhood for your needs and preferences.
-To help you find the best places to live in and around Mercer Island, AreaVibes has created a livability score using key metrics like amenities, cost of living, commute, education, employment and more.
+With useful information like crime, health & safety, education, employment and other key data points, finding the best places to live in Mercer Island and in the areas around Mercer Island is a much easier task.

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Mercer Island apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.